 As facilitator, you need to reassure the participants that they can sketch.
 Give each group member some large sheets of paper and some fat-nib markers, as described above.

 To start the exercise, ask the participants: “Use 10 seconds to draw me a house.
 Start now.”
 Count aloud from ten to zero, and then ask them to stop.
-Have people look at the other sketches.
-Usually, each sketch is recognisably a house, but don’t draw attention to unusual details.
-Instead, ask them to point out the common elements: a pointed roof? a door? a window? a chimney?
+Have people look at their neighbour’s sketches.
+Don’t draw attention to unusual details.
+Instead, ask them to point out the common elements across all the sketches: a pointed roof? a door? a window? a chimney?
 Do sketches still communicate the idea of house effectively when some of the common elements are missing?

-Next, ask everyone to carry on, in quick succession: “In 8 seconds, draw a plane.”
+Next, ask everyone to carry on, in quick succession: “In 8 seconds, draw an airplane.”
 And then: “In 6 seconds, draw a baby.”
-And then: “In 4 seconds, draw a car,” and “In 2 seconds, draw a ship.”
-After these four sketches, ask them to point out the common elements of airplane, baby, car, and ship.
-Is there a limit to how fast people can sketch and still communicate an idea clearly, to others?
+And then: “In 4 seconds, draw a ship,” and “In 2 seconds, draw a car.”
+After these four sketches, ask them to point out the common elements of airplane, baby, ship, and car.
+Is there a lower limit to how fast people can sketch and still communicate an idea clearly, to others?

-Now ask people to take 15 seconds each to draw: a mobile phone, a browser window, a Print dialog box, a tablet in landscape mode, and airport check-in kiosk.
+Now ask people to take 15 seconds each to draw: a mobile phone, a map app on a tablet, an airport check-in kiosk, and a self-operated grocery check-out station.
 If your team needs to work with a specific type of object, ask them to sketch that in 5 or 10 seconds.
 What is the minimum number of lines that still communicates that object effectively?

 Display a news website, such as bbc.com/news.
 Ask people to sketch the site’s home page—but generically, without today’s specific content.
 Give them 30 to 45 seconds.
 Then discuss with the group how they sketched the following elements: a heading, a paragraph of text, a photo, a link, a button, a tab.
 How much detail is sufficient?
 Would different colours help, such as blue ink for links, and black ink for everything else?